Planet Fitness doesn’t get the best reputation among the weightlifting community.

 It’s a decent set-up, but clearly not designed for serious lifters like yourself.

-What is the Bench Press?
+Wait.
+So What Defines a Bench Press?

 The bench press is one of the critical compound exercises that target the upper body “push” muscles, specifically the chest, shoulders, and triceps.